-2022 2021
+2023 2022

-Staff costs excluding pension adjustment: income ratio % 54.23% 55.9%
+Staff costs excluding pension adjustment: Income ratio 53.7% 54.2%

-Cash spend on fixed assets (£m) £47m £86m
+Cash spend on fixed assets £18m £47m

-Earnings before interest, depreciation and amortisation (EBITDA) £31.5m £37m
+Earnings before interest, tax, depreciation and amortisation (EBITDA) £27.8m £31.5m

-% Income from non-government sources 27% 26%
+% Income from non-government sources 33% 27%

-The University's consolidated comprehensive surplus for the year was £13.4m (2021: surplus £54.3m).
-This reflects the impact of pension adjustments attributable to Ulster relating to both USS and NILGOSC pension schemes with a charge to the Statement of Comprehensive Income of £5.1m (2021: credit £31.6m).
-The underlying financial performance excluding the pension adjustment is a surplus of £18.5m (2021: surplus £22.6m).
-Non-government income grew from £62.6m to £70.2m, an increase of 12.1%.
-This is set against an increase in Government income largely due to Covid Support funds.
+The University's consolidated comprehensive surplus for the year was £38.3m (2022: surplus £13.4m).
+This reflects the impact of pension adjustments attributable to the University relating to both USS and NILGOSC pension schemes with a credit to the Statement of Comprehensive Income of £25.2m (2022: charge £5.1 m).
+The underlying financial performance excluding the pension adjustment is a surplus of £13.1 m (2022: surplus £18.5m).
+Non-government income grew from £70.2m to £91.6m, an increase of 30.5%.
+This is a result of the increase in both international and educational partnership tuition fee income.

-Ulster is operating in an environment where we receive considerably less funding per student per year than comparable institutions in England.
+Ulster University is operating in an environment where we receive less funding per student per year than comparable institutions in England.

-Differential funding is shown in the table below:
+Differential funding is shown in the chart below:

-Sources of Income 2021/22
+Sources of Income 2022/23